 A bubbly brunette with a background in fashion, Jaclyn Bridges of Queen of Succulents (@queenofsucculents) hated dirt when she received her very first succulent from a friend’s mom.
 “I wasn’t a plant person at all,” recalls Bridges.
 “I didn’t even like touching mushrooms at the grocery store.”

 Succulents, though, were different.
 Her first succulent “looked like little roses” and Bridges decided to snap a photo of her new plant and post it on Instagram.
-This was April of 2016 and a less than three years later, Bridges has over 91K followers and sells individual succulents and artistic succulent arrangements full-time.
+This was April of 2016 and now, Bridges has over 120K followers and sells individual succulents and artistic succulent arrangements full-time.
 The fashionista turned succulent whisperer now gets her hands dirty on a daily basis and has turned her yard into a mini-succulent nursery.

 On a warm, sunny October morning, Bridges showed me around DIG Gardens, a bohemian garden shop near downtown where she sources some of her succulents and gets artistic inspiration for her live custom arrangements.
 While exploring the lush nursery behind the shop, Bridges shared some pro-tips for growing healthy, happy succulents, where to find the best succulents in the county, and what she loves most about Santa Cruz.